 The amount of Retinol your skin needs depends on your skin type and concerns as well as your skins tolerance.

-Retinol at a level on 0.1% and greater is clinically proven to be effective at reducing pore size and improving overall skin health.
-It is recommend to use products with a blend of beneficial ingredients such as peptides, antioxidants and emollients for even better results, such as our SKINICIAN Ageless Overnight Retinol Powerbalm.
+Retinol at a level of 0.1% and greater is clinically proven to be effective at reducing pore size and improving overall skin health.
+It is recommend to use products with a blend of beneficial ingredients such as peptides, antioxidants and emollients for even better results, such as our SKINICIAN Ageless Overnight Retinol Powerbalm Level 1.

 Begin by adding Retinol into your evening routine one to two nights per week for the first week and build it up as your skin adapts.

 - Moderate strength retinol would be best for uneven skin tone or texture and visible loss of firmness.
 Start by using 2-3 nights a week and build up based on the skins response.
 Moderate levels of Retinol are more suitable for those with responsive skin, higher levels of Retinol would be more suitable for those with more tolerant skin.

 - Higher strength Retinol is good for those with more advanced skin concerns like deep wrinkles and pronounced uneven skin tone.

 Important to note